ribtoks/code-jamming/_posts/2019-03-01-tensorflow-inference.md

 auto output = network.feedforward(input);
 ```

 The most sensible way to use such library is to statically link it or just include all files in your project.
-Resulting overhead size of your executable will be only a couple of kilobytes even including ˋcnpyˋ library for reading `.npz` archives.
+Resulting overhead size of your executable will be only a couple of kilobytes even including `cnpy` library for reading `.npz` archives.

 ![Inference example]({{ "/assets/img/vgg16-inference.png" | absolute_url }})
 *Example of inference of VGG-16 model*